OpenJavaCard/openjavacard-ndef/README.md

    32767 bytes may be requested.
 Installation will fail when sufficient memory is not available.

+   Note that 2 bytes are required for the record size.

 ### Related Projects

 I use [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro) by